 Blueprint Basics

 The Blueprint for Maryland’s Future Act is legislation that codifies into law the recommendations made by the Kirwan Commission after an extensive study of best practices in high performing educational systems around the world.
-The Blueprint focuses on five policy areas.
+The Blueprint focuses on five policy areas, called Pillars.

 Early Childhood Education